fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

 ```
         @ Command to turn on or off the blinking LED
         async command BLINKING_ON_OFF(
-            on_off: Fw.On @< Indicates whether the blinking should be on or off
+            onOff: Fw.On @< Indicates whether the blinking should be on or off
         )
 ```